 Health Benefits of Papayas

-Papayas are very excellent sources of the antioxidants vitamin C and vitamin A. One medium sized papaya contains 168 mg of vitamin C and 131 mcg of vitamin A (in the form of carotenoids).
+Papayas are very excellent sources of the antioxidants vitamin C and vitamin A. 1 medium sized papaya contains 168mg of vitamin C and 131mcg of vitamin A (in the form of carotenoids).
 They are also rich in folate, fiber, magnesium, calcium, potassium, phosphorous, carbohydrates, copper, sodium, vitamins E & K, protein and pantothenic acid.

 These nutrients are very beneficial to the body and help in:

-- Skin improvement.
-The vitamin A in papayas helps in the growth of all body cells/tissues including the skin and hair.
+4. Skin improvement.
+Papayas contain vitamin A which helps in the growth of all body cells/tissues including the skin and hair.
 It is also required for sebum production.
 Vitamin C is needed for collagen production, which is a very important protein in holding the structure of our bodies.

-- Improving digestion.
-Papayas contain the digestive enzyme papain, which helps in breaking down food in the stomach.
+6. Improving digestion.
+Papayas contain the digestive papain, which helps in breaking down food in the stomach.
 This enzyme is commercially used in making meat tenderizers.
-In addition, the fiber and high water content in papaya helps food move in the digestive track thereby preventing constipation.
+The fiber and high water content in papaya help food move in the digestive track thereby preventing constipation.